- Indicative Budgets provide a guide to what might need to be spent and are calculated using the Resource Allocation System (RAS).

 1. Indicative and Actual Budget

-The actual personal budget is determined by the proposed cost of a care and support plan designed to meet eligible needs in as cost effective a way as possible.
-This may be more or less than the indicative budget (see Agreeing the Personal Budget and Care and Support Plan chapter).
+The actual personal budget is determined by the proposed cost of a care and support plan designed to meet eligible needs in as cost effective a way as possible and may be more or less than the indicative budget.
 The personal budget is the actual figure agreed between Adult Care and the customer as required to deliver the proposed support plan.
 It is the actual personal budget amount that must be sent to the person in a letter along with their assessment and care and support plan.

 The Care and Support Statutory Guidance states that …”the most important principles in setting the personal budget are transparency, timeliness and sufficiency.
 This will ensure that the person, their carer, and their independent advocate if they have one, is fully aware of how their budget was calculated, that they know the amount at a stage which enables them to effectively engage in care and support planning, and that they can have confidence that the amount includes all relevant costs that will be sufficient to meet their identified needs in the way set out in the plan.”
 Chapter 11.24